 “The new CCG will help to deliver the best possible outcomes for local people; tackling health inequalities and meeting the health and wellbeing needs of a diverse population.”

-For more information about the public consultation, view the consulatations and surveys page.
+For more information about the public consultation, view The future of the Birmingham and Solihull Clinical Commissioning Groups (CCGs): July to August 2017 section on the You said, we did page.